WilstonOreo/slint-esp-workshop/README.md

-# Slint Template for ESP32-S3-BOX-3B using ESP-IDF
+# Slint Template for ESoPE board and ESP-IDF

-This is the Rust Slint Template for ESP32-S3-BOX-3B based on ESP-IDF.
+This is the Rust Slint Template for ESoPE board based on ESP-IDF.

 Clone this template with: